We may earn commission from affiliate links →

 Do you notice that all Lira banknotes feature the same man’s face?
 So, who is that guy?
 That is Mustafa Kemal Atatürk.
 Atatürk founded the modern Republic of Turkey and became its first president.
 The front of Turkish banknotes features his face; however, the back of the bills features images of prominent Turkish historical figures.

-Is It Possible To Pay In Euro Or USD In Türkiye
+Best Currency In Turkey: Is It Possible To Pay In Euro Or USD In Türkiye

-For those planning to visit Turkey for the first time, the most common question is: “what currency should I use in Turkey?” and the second is, “can I use USD in Turkey?
+For those planning to visit Turkey for the first time, the most common question is: “What currency should I use in Turkey?” and the second is, “Can I use USD in Turkey?
 The Turkish Lira (TRY) is the best currency to use in Türkiye, and prices in that currency are usually the cheapest.
 Euros are the second best, followed by U.S. Dollars.

 It is common for tourist areas to accept Euros and USD.
 By paying with Euros in Turkey, you will likely lose a lot of money because the rate you are given will probably be much lower than the actual value of the Euro or USD.
 You will get a better value for your money if you use the local currency, the Turkish Lira.